RokkitLabs/ExpressSharp/README.md

 TODO

 ### Middleware
-Middleware is code that is executed before your callback is executed, for example I will have a middleware which will just write "Im middleware" to the console when the user accesses a page, however, this can be used for other things such as authentication headers, to avoid repeating code within each callback.
+Middleware is code that is executed before your callback is executed, This example will have a middleware which will just write "Im middleware" to the console when the user accesses a page, however, this can be used for other things such as authentication headers, to avoid repeating code within each callback.

 ```cs
 using ExpressSharp;